Amazon Peacock Bass Fishing - Brazil

 "River Plate Outfitters allows all fishing methods at its camps, including topwater, shallow lures, jigs, and flies.
 Many people set their expectations based on shows they’ve watched and typically have high expectations for watching giant peacocks crash their topwater presentations.
 The truth is that while fishing topwater makes for good TV, strikes on topwater gear are often more difficult than other methods.
 When a topwater strike happens, it will make your jaw drop as the sound of a giant Peacock hitting the lure sounds something like a 55-gallon drum dropped off a ten-story building into the water where your lure used to be.

 Topwater lures consist mostly of wood chopper-type lures, which make an incredible amount of noise and splash as they are worked through the water.
 Lures like Zara Spooks, Rat’ln Walk, and jumping minnows walked on the top in a rhythmic motion produce good results.
-The most productive technique for peacocks in all of my trips has been using weighted flies.
+The most productive technique for peacocks on my trips has been weighted flies.
 Peacocks are a suspended fish that use cover to ambush minnows.
 These minnows can be imitated with flies, and when retrieved quickly with a sinking line, the results are deadly.
-Along with flies, weighted jig heads, tied with rattles, flash, and synthetics, also imitate baitfish and can be very productive as well.
-Another tool in the tackle box is shallow diving lures such as the Yo-Zuri I mentioned above."
+Along with flies, weighted jig heads tied with rattles, flash, and synthetics imitate baitfish and can be very productive.
+Another tool in the tackle box is shallow diving lures such as the Yo-Zuri mentioned above.

 - Eric Schoenborn